Skip to Content

 Closeup of a reed diffuser in a glass container.

-Which fragrances can I use in reed diffusers?
+Which fragrances or essential oils can I use in reed diffusers?

 Fragrance is the fun part!
-Most of our fragrances work with the diffuser base.
-We have tested them all and provide a recommended maximum for compatible fragrances on the product page or state that it is not compatible.
-Quickly locate reed diffuser compatible fragrances by using the Fragrance Finder.
+Many of our fragrance oils, and some of our essential oils, work with our diffuser bases.
+We have tested them all and provide a recommended maximum for approved fragrances on the product page.
+If a fragrance is not approved for use in diffuser bases that is also noted on its product page.
+Quickly locate reed diffuser approved fragrances by using the Fragrance Oil Finder.
+To find approved essential oils, visit our Recommended Essential Oils for Diffusers page.

-How much fragrance do I use in my reed diffusers?
+How much fragrance or essential oil do I use in my reed diffusers?

 Let’s look at an example.
-Say we’re using our Cedarwood Blanc fragrance oil, which is diffuser base compatible up to 25%, and a jar that will hold 1 oz of liquid total.
-Just like with measuring fragrance oils for candle making, we’re measuring by weight and using a scale.
+Say you’re using the Cedarwood Blanc fragrance oil, which is diffuser base approved up to 25%, and a jar that will hold 1 oz (28 g)of liquid total.
+Just like with measuring fragrance oils for candle making, you want to measure by weight and use a scale.

-Now that we know how much fragrance we need, we can find out how much diffuser base we need.
+Now that you know how much fragrance you need, you can find out how much diffuser base to use.

 When it comes to reed diffusers, more fragrance doesn’t always mean a stronger scent.
 Using more than the recommended 25% will likely cause separation and may clog the reeds.
 If you find that you’re not quite getting the scent throw you’d like at the maximum usage level, try adding a few more reeds.

 Another great thing about reed diffusers is their longevity.
-A typical 1 oz mixture with 6-8 reeds will last for around 2-3 months in an average-sized room.
-This will vary based on the size of the bottle and the number of reeds used.
+A typical 1 oz (28 g) mixture with 6-8 reeds will last for around 2-3 months in an average-sized room.
+However, this can vary based on the size of the bottle and the number of reeds used.

 How should I package my reed diffusers?

-A container like our round silver diffuser bottle and clear square diffuser bottle that has a wide base and a narrow opening is perfect for diffusers.
-Mason Jars with a Daisy Jelly Lid are also a great vessel choice for your reed diffusers, especially if you enjoy a rustic look or already use these jars in your candle line.
-If your jars do not have a lid or cap, you’ll want to package your pre-made fragrance mixture into a glass or PET plastic bottle for your customers to transfer into the vessel.
+A container like our round round silver diffuser bottle and clear square diffuser bottle that has a wide base and a narrow opening is perfect for diffusers.
+Mason Jars are also a great vessel choice for your reed diffusers, especially if you enjoy a rustic look or already use these jars in your candle line.
+If your jars do not have a lid or cap, you’ll want to package your pre-made fragrance mixture into a glass or PET plastic bottle for your customers to transfer into the container.

 Close up of reed diffusers.